 - the number of bits that the signal is using

-- number system of display (decimal or hexadecimal)
+- number system of the display (decimal or hexadecimal)

 - scaling and offset

-Multiplexer in the data field are used to transfer different data with the same CAN ID.
+Multiplexers in the data field are used to transfer different data with the same CAN ID.
 The value sets how the following data bytes are assigned.
-For instance in CANopen SDO the first 3 bytes define, which parameter of the index is transfered.
+For instance, in CANopen SDO the first 3 bytes define, which parameter of the index is transferred.

-In our CAN symbol editor only one multiplexer per message is allowed.
-It can have a length from 1 to 64 bit and can be free placed within the data field.
-Multiplexer also can have value descriptions (see 2.1.3)
+In our CAN symbol editor, only one multiplexer per message is allowed.
+It can have a length from 1 to 64 bit and can be placed within the data field freely.
+Multiplexers also can have value descriptions (see 2.1.3)

-Enumerations, thats descriptions of values are making is possible to connect values of signals or multiplexers to a string.
-Whilde decoded, these strings are displayed.
-For instance you can display “On” and “Off” to show the state of a switch.
+Enumerations, that descriptions of values are making are possible to connect values of signals or multiplexers to a string.
+While decoded, these strings are displayed.
+For instance, you can display “On” and “Off” to show the state of a switch.